-7.1 Any alteration necessary to electricity, telephone, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council.
+7.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council.

 ADVISORY NOTES

 NOTE 1.
 Aboriginal Cultural Heritage